 Pellet grills are popular because they can self-maintain the temperature in the cooking chamber, eliminating the need for the chef to continually monitor the smoker.
-Some pellet smokers are also capable of reaching very high temperatures, allowing them to double as a standard grill.
-Pellet smokers also create a smoky flavor since they burn hardwood, though they don’t create the same crust and smoke ring as charcoal.
+Some pellet grills or smokers are also capable of reaching very high temperatures, allowing them to double as a standard grill.
+Pellet grills and smokers also create a smoky flavor since they burn hardwood, though they don’t create the same crust and smoke ring as charcoal.
 They are also considerably more expensive than other smoker types.

 Electric smokers have a tower shape with a cooking box that typically holds three to five racks for food.
 The firebox under the racks uses an electric heating element to warm the cooking box.
 A rack that sits just above the heating element houses a water bowl that adds humidity to the firebox and a tray for flavor chips.